Best BiPAP Machines

 3.75 lbs.

 The Luna G3 BiPAP Machine, manufactured by 3B Medical, is a sleek and portable BiPAP machine with multiple advanced features.
-At only 26 decibels, the Luna is also one of the quietest BiPAP machines available today.
+At only 26 decibels, the Luna is also one of the quietest BiPAP machines.
+Plus, it’s heated tubing, integrated heated humidifier, preheat settings, and adjustable humidity controls provide users with a comfortable, customizable therapy experience.

-At under 11 inches long and weighing less than 4 pounds — including the humidifier — the Luna is a travel-friendly BiPAP machine that is compatible with external batteries.
+At less than 11 inches long and weighing less than 4 pounds — including the humidifier — the Luna is a travel-friendly BiPAP machine that's compatible with external batteries.
 The white plastic case has a modern look, while the forward-facing display is easy to read and allows for convenient setting adjustment.

 3B Medical backs the Luna G3 BiPAP Machine with a two-year manufacturer’s warranty.
 The included accessories are covered by a separate three-month warranty.